St Martin, Jersey: History

-Historically it was called Saint-Martin-le-Vieux (Saint Martin the Old) to distinguish it from Saint-Martin-de-Grouville (known today as Grouville).
-This explains why the parish coat of arms are so similar.
+Historically it was called Saint-Martin-le-Vieux (Saint Martin the Old) to distinguish it from Saint-Martin-de-Grouville (known today as Grouville); this is why the parish coat of arms are so similar.

 The dolmens at Le Couperon and Faldouet are among the prehistoric remains in the parish.
 La Pouquelaye de Faldouet features on the reverse of the Jersey ten pence coin and was the inspiration for the poem Nomen, numen, lumen written by Victor Hugo in 1855 during his exile in Jersey.

 In 1689, William of Orange became the King of England; and England, as a Dutch ally, went to war against the French.
 Although due to the scale of the war, the island did not come into much focus, it was at this time that the Privilege of Neutrality, which had long been enjoyed by the islands, was lost.
 William banned all trade with France, a proclamation which applied to Jersey as well.
 However, due to corruption in the higher levels of Jersey's government, namely the Lieutenant-Governor himself Edward Harris, a large smuggling trade thrived, operating from the bailiwick.
 Smugglers would be alerted by a fire set by French merchants on the Écrehous reef, a part of Jersey's bailiwick, to which Jersey boats, under the approval of the Lieutenant-Governor, would travel to conduct illegal trade.
 Despite attempts from parish authorities to stop the boats, the fact that the reef was part of Jersey and that these boats had permission from the government to travel to the islets, no action could be taken.